Aboriginal Australians

-Aboriginal Australians comprise many distinct peoples who developed across Australia for over 50,000 years.
-These peoples have a broadly shared, though complex, genetic history, but only in the last 200 years have been defined and started to self-identify as a single group.
-Australian Aboriginal identity has changed over time and place, with family lineage, self-identification and community acceptance all of varying importance.
+Studies of Aboriginal groups' genetic makeup are ongoing, but evidence suggests that they have genetic inheritance from ancient Asian peoples.
+Aboriginal Australians and Papuans shared the same paleocontinent Sahul, but became genetically distinct about 37,000 years ago.
+Aboriginal Australians have a broadly shared, complex genetic history, but only in the last 200 years have they been defined by others as, and started to self-identify as, a single group.
+Aboriginal identity has changed over time and place, with family lineage, self-identification, and community acceptance all of varying importance.